pretix/pretix/doc/admin/config.rst

 ``session``
     When this is set to ``True``, redis will be used as the session storage.

+``sentinels``
+    Configures redis sentinels to use.
+    If you don't want to use redis sentinels, you should omit this option.
+    If this is set, redis via sentinels will be used instead of plain redis.
+    In this case the location should be of the form ``redis://my_master/0``.
+    The ``sentinels`` variable should be a json serialized list of sentinels, each being a list with the two elements hostname and port.
+    You cannot provide a password within the location when using sentinels.

+``password``
+    If your redis setup doesn't require a password or you already specified it in the location you can omit this option.
+    If this is set it will be passed to redis as the connection option PASSWORD.

 If redis is not configured, pretix will store sessions and locks in the database.
 If memcached is configured, memcached will be used for caching instead of redis.